timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 * Pro communication in between disciplines.

 ### Considerations:
-* Photoshop will no longer work.
-Something more abstract is needed (e.g. fireworks).
 * Takes more time to kick-off.
 * Semantics and naming is hard (needs to work cross disciplines).
 * All disciplines need to understand the pattern and need to be willing to change their way of working.